Professional wrestling in Mexico: History

 The origins of professional wrestling in Mexico date back to the 19th century with the introduction of Greco-Roman wrestling by French soldiers during the Second Franco-Mexican War.
 The first widely recognized Mexican wrestler was Enrique Ugartechea in 1863, who was known as the strongest man in the country, which caught the attention of brands like Spalding who sponsored him.

 In 1910, Italian wrestler Giovanni Raicevich arrived in Mexico with his wrestling troupe.
-At the same time, Italian businessmen Antonio Fournier brought his Teatro Colón wrestlers to Mexico, including famous catch wrestler Conde Koma, whose fighting style is considered the precursor of Brazilian jiu-jitsu.
+At the same time, Italian businessman Antonio Fournier brought his Teatro Colón wrestlers to Mexico, including famous catch wrestler Conde Koma, whose fighting style is considered the precursor of Brazilian jiu-jitsu.
 The rivalry between the two wrestling troupes caused a stir among the Mexican population, generating lucrative business for both.
 In 1921, Belgian wrestler Constant le Marin also arrived in Mexico with his company, introducing León Molero, who had been a middleweight European champion.
 Two years later, he returned to Mexico, bringing the Japanese wrestler Kawamura, who, along with Hércules Sampson, performed at the Frontón Nacional venue.

 In September 1933, Salvador Lutteroth founded Empresa Mexicana de Lucha Libre (EMLL), the first widespread Mexican-owned professional wrestling promotion in Mexico.
 For founding EMLL, Lutteroth is considered the "father of Mexican professional wrestling".
 El Santo, Blue Demon, and Mil Máscaras – collectively dubbed the Tres Grandes ("Big Three") of the Mexican wrestling tradition – emerged as three of the biggest EMLL stars.
 The three would also wrestle for the Universal Wrestling Association (UWA), a major rival to EMLL in the 1970s and '80s.
 EMLL was later renamed as Consejo Mundial de Lucha Libre (CMLL).
 As an alternative to CMLL, AAA was founded in 1992 by Antonio Peña, who had previously worked for CMLL as a booker.
 Throughout the rest of the decade, AAA's popularity grew, collaborating with both World Championship Wrestling (WCW) in 1994 and the World Wrestling Federation (WWF, later WWE) in 1997; with the former, it co-hosted the When Worlds Collide event, and with the latter, it co-hosted the Royal Rumble event.

 In the 2000s and early 2010s, Mexican professional wrestling experienced a major resurgence of popularity and mainstream awareness during CMLL's "Místico Boom Period", built around performers like Místico and Averno.
 In 2011, Místico departed CMLL to join the American-based WWE promotion, where he performed under the ring name "Sin Cara".

 In the 2010s and 2020s, AAA and CMLL began airing their events on streaming platforms like Twitch and YouTube.
 In April 2025, AAA was acquired by WWE.